apdullahyayik/apdullahyayik/README.md

 - **Recommender Engines**: I specialize in building personalized recommendation systems that provide users with tailored content or products.
 These systems help enhance user experiences and drive engagement.

 - **Document Understanding with AI**: I focus on utilizing AI to extract structured information from unstructured text.
 This includes tasks like sentiment analysis, topic modeling, and document classification.

-## My Contributions

-Here on GitHub, you'll find a collection of projects, code snippets, and research findings related to my work.
-Feel free to explore and use these resources as references for your own projects or research endeavors.

 ## Let's Collaborate